 Jenny Lemons Cake Slice Hair Clip

 To avoid getting hair in their eyes (or worse, their batter), bakers can pull it back with this cake-shaped hair clip.
 It’s made from a plant-based material instead of plastic and measures 2.75-by-2 inches.
-If the baker in your life isn’t a cake fan, Jenny Lemons also offers pastry themed clips like a croissant, baguette, cinnamon roll and donut.
+If the baker in your life isn’t a cake fan, Jenny Lemons also has pastry themed clips like a croissant, baguette, cinnamon roll and donut.

 Best baking ingredients to gift